akhiadber/banana_dqn/README.md

 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, our agent must get an average score of +13 over 100 consecutive episodes.
-The agent trained with the code provided in this repository, solves the environment in 346 episodes, and achieves a maximum average score of 17.79 after ~1400 episodes.
+The agent trained with the code provided in this repository, solves the environment in ~350 episodes, and achieves a maximum average score of above 17 after ~1200 episodes.

 ### Getting Started